Blessing, Mandate, and Accountability: Life Under God After the Flood

 God blesses humanity with renewed purpose while establishing the sanctity of life and accountability under His authority.

-1 God blessed Noah and his sons, and said to them, “Be fruitful, multiply, and replenish the earth.
+1 And God blessed Noah and his sons and said to them, “Be fruitful and multiply and fill the earth.

-2 The fear of you and the dread of you will be on every animal of the earth, and on every bird of the sky.
-Everything that moves along the ground, and all the fish of the sea, are delivered into your hand.
+2 The fear and dread of you will fall on every living creature on the earth, every bird of the air, every creature that crawls on the ground, and all the fish of the sea.
+They are delivered into your hand.

-3 Every moving thing that lives will be food for you.
-As I gave you the green herb, I have given everything to you.
+3 Everything that lives and moves will be food for you; just as I gave you the green plants, I now give you all things.

 God blesses humanity with renewed purpose while establishing the sanctity of life and accountability under His authority.